-a The Clerk shall act at the Council's RFO, in the Clerk's absence the Deputy Clerk shall undertake the responsibilities of the RFO.
+- a The Council shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent. - b The Clerk shall act at the Council's RFO, in the Clerk's absence the Deputy Clerk shall undertake the responsibilities of the RFO.